Alexis12119/nvim-config/README.md

 - Modify `lua/highlights.lua` for additional syntax highlighting
 - Language-specific highlights are defined in the theme file

-### Project Configuration

-- Project detection patterns are in `lua/plugins/util/project.lua`
-- Add new patterns to the `patterns` array for your project types

 ### LSP Customization

 - Language-specific LSP settings are in `lua/plugins/lsp/settings/`